 Visit any major online retailer, and you’ll see a common theme.
-Whether it’s Amazon or eBay – or even Sears – the consumer experience is completely automated.
-It’s not just about having a searchable catalog – you can get automatic recommendations, compare products with a few clicks, easily add items to your shopping cart, and check out in seconds.
+Whether it’s Amazon, eBay or even Sears, the consumer experience is completely automated.
+It’s not just about having a searchable catalog – you can get automatic recommendations, compare products with a few clicks, easily add items to your shopping cart and check out in seconds.
 And, once you’ve placed your order, you can often track it right to your front door.

 However, here’s the embarrassing truth.
 While IT has automated a huge range of applications – both business and consumer – many IT organizations still manage these services manually.
 For example, when something goes wrong with a service, IT staff have to plow through huge amounts of monitoring data to find out why.
-And, when they need to reconfigure something, they end up making the change manually – whether that’s upgrading software, modifying LDAP directory permissions, or provisioning new cloud resources.
+And, when they need to reconfigure something, they end up making the change manually – whether that’s upgrading software, modifying LDAP directory permissions or provisioning new cloud resources.

 IT organizations pay a huge price for these manual processes – and so do the businesses that they support.
 Unless IT operations automation is embraced, businesses will continue to suffer as they struggle to keep the lights on.

-Greater Speed and Efficiency
+IT Operations Automation Benefit #1: Greater Speed and Efficiency

 Manual processes are inherently slow.
 In the past, this was less of a concern because the pace of IT itself was slower.
 However, that’s no longer the case.
 IT is expected to respond instantly to business needs, that’s why they’re moving towards IT operations automation.
 They can no longer afford to take three weeks to fire up a VM in a private cloud.
 These types of delays are just not acceptable – they act as a brake on the business itself.

-Improved Service Availability
+IT Operations Automation Benefit #2: Improved Service Availability

 Today, there are intelligent IT operations automation tools that can automatically identify the root cause of service outages.
 These technologies can also pinpoint potential issues before service is affected.
 As a result, they dramatically reduce both the frequency and duration of service outages.
 Our experience at Optanix has shown that these IT operations automation tools can cut restoration times in half and proactively identify more than 90% of issues before there is an end-user impact.

-IT operations automation< doesn’t directly drive innovation – by its nature, automation is applied to well-established, high-volume processes.
+IT operations automation doesn’t directly drive innovation.
+By its nature, automation is applied to well-established, high-volume processes.
 However, by eliminating time-consuming manual work, IT operations automation frees up resources to drive innovation.